Big Data Analytics In Airline Industry

 Big data analytics has touched every part of your life, and the airline industry is not left behind.
 In fact, it has embraced Big Data Analytics in more ways than one.
 The aviation industry is brimming with data, mostly unorganized data.
 Thanks to big data, off late airlines are able to utilize big data techniques in order to strengthen the customer value and relationship, thus increasing customer loyalty.

-Every airline, large or small has data stored with it.
+Every airline, large or small, has a huge volume of data with it.
 Some pieces of information that the airlines already know about you are:

 – Departure time and Arrival time